What is the Early Fetal Scan?

-The Early Baby Scan, which is our signature scan, aims to provide reassurance as early as possible, regarding the health and development of your baby.
+The Early Fetal Scan, which is our signature scan, aims to provide reassurance as early as possible, regarding the health and development of your baby.

-This is a more recently developed scan, medically known as the Early Fetal Scan.
-It is an advanced examination of the baby’s anatomy at 12 weeks gestation, providing a meticulous top-to-toe examination of the fetus, with special attention being given to the brain and heart.
+This scan provides an advanced examination of the baby’s anatomy from 10 weeks gestation, providing a meticulous top-to-toe examination of the fetus, with special attention being given to the brain and heart.

-What are the main objectives of Early Baby Scan?
+What are the main objectives of Early Fetal Scan?